 What if an MRI is performed before prostate biopsy?
 There are several advantages to such an approach.

 Firstly, some men may be so reassured by a negative MRI that they decide not to have a biopsy at all.
-We know that a very high quality MRI (ideally at 3T) is, if negative, more reassuring about the absence of tumour than a negative biopsy, and some men decide to go no further, and to have their PSA checked regularly, and perhaps another MRI at an interval.
+We know that a very high quality MRI is, if negative, more reassuring about the absence of tumour than a negative biopsy, and some men decide to go no further, and to have their PSA checked regularly, and perhaps another MRI at an interval.
 If they decide on biopsy, and that is negative too, they are very unlikely indeed to have a cancer that will harm them.

 Secondly, we can detect most significant tumours on MRI, so that the biopsies can be targeted to the suspicious area.
 This stops us missing tumours that lie in difficult to reach places (around 10% of significant cancers are completely missed by standard biopsy because of where they lie, but picked up by MRI) and it also helps us to be sure that the sample is representative: sometimes random biopsies just shave the edge of a large tumour, leading us to underestimate how much there is.